Set up Kubernetes Engine cluster monitoring

 helm install prometheus prometheus-community/kube-prometheus-stack -f custom-values.yaml -n kube-system

 Step 3.
-Verify slack alert reception
+Verify Slack alert reception

 Step 4.
-Verify grafana dashboard
+Verify Grafana dashboard

-Access grafana dashboard
+Access Grafana dashboard

 -

-kubectl port-forward svc/prometheus-grafana -n kube-system 30080:80 &
+on your local environment to the Grafana dashboard endpoint.kubectl port-forward svc/prometheus-grafana -n kube-system 30080:80 &

 -